This is a guide to the cheapest full frame camera options in 2023, to make sure you get the best bang for your buck!

-Hovering around the $1,000 mark (see latest price here), it’s not the cheapest full frame in the list, but for all it offers, you should definitely consider it.
+Hovering around the $1,000 mark, it’s not the cheapest full frame in the list, but for all it offers, you should definitely consider it.

-At just 485g, the EOS RP is the most lightweight and compact Canon mirrorless camera, making it perfect to take traveling.
+At just 485g, the EOS RP is the most lightweight and compact Canon mirrorless camera, making it perfect to take travelling.

 It uses the new RF mount, allowing it to use the new full-frame mirrorless RF lenses… but unfortunately, there are only a few to choose from.